Heretic (video game): Reception

 PC Zone remarked that Heretics weapons are stylistically unsatisfying, the ability to look up and down is useless, the level designs are poorly conceived and confusing, and the flying ability lacks depth and a sense of true flight, more closely resembling "sitting on the front of a forklift truck".
 While they regarded the inventory mechanic as genuinely innovative, they felt that overall Heretic failed to differentiate itself from Doom to the extent of contemporaries such as Descent and Star Wars: Dark Forces, and concluded, "Not as good as Doom 1 or 2.
 Still fun, but I'd rather wait for Quake, thanks."

 Next Generation stated that "If you're only going to get one action game in the next couple of months, this is the one."

-While remarking that Heretic was a thinly veiled clone of Doom, and that its being released in Europe after its sequel and with Quake due out shortly made it somewhat outdated, Maximum nonetheless regarded it as an extremely polished and worthwhile purchase.
+While remarking that Heretic is a thinly veiled clone of Doom, and that its being released in Europe after its sequel and with Quake due out shortly makes it somewhat outdated, Maximum nonetheless regarded it as an extremely polished and worthwhile purchase.
 They particularly highlighted the two additional episodes of the retail version, saying they offer a satisfying challenge even to first person shooter veterans and are largely what make the game worth buying.

 In 1996, Computer Gaming World listed being turned into a chicken as #3 on its list of "the 15 best ways to die in computer gaming".